geins-io/ralph-ui/README.md

 ### Fixed

 - Toggle parrent categories when rendering the tree and only a child is selected
-### Changed

-- Enable excludeFacets for products query filter in MixtListPage
-- Added ARIA label attributes & componentProps made optional for Modal
-- Hide plus icon if product gallery has no overlay

 ## [14.3.5] - 2022-09-05